Patriots trade down, select OT Strange in first round of NFL draft

-The New England Patriots traded back from their No. 21 slot in the 2022 NFL Draft in Las Vegas, selecting University of Tennessee at Chattanooga offensive tackle Cole Strange at No. 29.
+The New England Patriots traded back from their No. 21 slot in the 2022 NFL Draft in Las Vegas last Thursday, selecting University of Tennessee at Chattanooga offensive tackle Cole Strange at No. 29.

 This is the second time in three years the Pats have moved back in the first round.
 The pick was sent to the Chiefs, who selected Washington cornerback Trent McDuffie — a first-team all-PAC 12 corner and third-team All-American last season.
 The Patriots also received pick No. 94 and No. 121 for this year’s draft.